artefactual/atom-docs/user-manual/access-content/navigate.rst

 information is drawn from the information added to the "Contact" :term:`area <information area>` of the :term:`archival institution` record.

-On :ref:`Browse <browse>` and :doc:`Search <../access-content/search-atom>`
-pages, the context menu includes :term:`facet filters <facet filter>` that allow the user to iteratively narrow the results presented.
+On :ref:`Browse <browse>` and :ref:`Search <search-atom>` pages, the context menu includes :term:`facet filters <facet filter>` that allow the user to iteratively narrow the results presented.
 If the browse page is for a :term:`term` that can be organized hierarchically in a :term:`taxonomy` (such as a :term:`place` or :term:`subject` term), a version of the :term:`treeview` is also presented, showing users the terms position in the hierarchy as well as related "sibling" (i.e. on the same level) terms.

 **Find more information on using the Context menu:**

 * :ref:`Context menu <context-menu>`
-* :ref:`Treeview <treeview>`
+* :ref:`Treeview <context-menu-treeview>`

 .. seealso::